camunda/camunda-docs-manual/content/user-guide/process-applications/process-application-resources.md

 ---

 Process applications provide and logically group resources specific to the processes they contain.
 There are resources that are part of the application itself, like a classloader and its classes and resources, as well as resources managed by the process engine at runtime, like a set of [scripting engines]({{< relref "user-guide/process-engine/scripting.md" >}}) or [Spin data formats]({{< relref "user-guide/data-formats/index.md" >}}).
-This section describes under which conditions the process engine looks up resources on process-application level and how that lookup can be enforced.
+This section describes under which conditions the process engine looks up resources on process application level and how that lookup can be enforced.

 {{< img src="../img/process-application-context.png" title="Process Application Context" >}}